ManiNeeli/ambulance-router/README.md

-# SwiftAid — AI-Assisted Safe Transit & Green-Wave Preemption
+# SwiftAid — Autonomous Safe Transit & Green-Wave Preemption

 > **Every second counts in emergency response — but the fastest route on paper isn’t always the safest route on the streets.**